Enter your ZIP to find local pros.

 How to Save on Blower Motor Replacement Costs

-The best way to save money on blower motor replacement is to avoid replacing the unit through routine preventative maintenance.
+The best way to save money on blower motor replacement is to avoid it altogether through routine preventative maintenance.
+But when replacement is unavoidable, a few smart moves can keep costs under control.

-Image shows a person changing the filter in their HVAC system
+Homeowner changing the filter in their HVAC system to extend blower motor life